 It’s Girl Scout cookie season!
 I look forward to buying a few boxes every year.
 My favorites are the Samoas and Thin Mints.
-This year I tried to get the new mango ones but apparently, the troops in the San Diego didn’t get any.
-Boo.
+This year I tried to get the new mango ones but apparently, the troops in San Diego didn’t get any.

 Fried Thin Mints